shakhyar/SIH-2025-EternalzTech/README.md

 **Key goals:**
 - Lightweight computation suitable for on-field irrigation sensors
-- Raise alerts beforhand when moisture will fall down critical points so that measures could be taken beforehand by the farmers.
+- Raise alerts beforhand so that measures could be taken by the farmers, instead of waiting for moisture to fall down critical points to trigger alert.
 - Even during irrigation, backtrace a relationship between decay and growh graph so that we dont overwater the plant.
 - Understand how "Thirsty" the plant is and dont supply unnecessaary water even when the plant doesnt needs it.

-**Motivation?
+### **Motivation?
 Why this example?**

-Soil drying and Plant absorption are non proportional/non linear.
+Soil drying and Plant absorption are non-proportional/non-linear.
 Just having If else statement is too dangerous, why?
 Here are the reasons:
 - In **hilly/dry areas**, if we have already irrigated the plant, it might've absorbed adequate amount of water; But just because the weather was dry-> moisture from soil dropped, and we irrigated again!!
-- This is a **very dangerous** event as water is scarce in such areas, we just can not afford to lose more water from our precious limited reservoir.
+- This is a **very dangerous** event as water is scarce in such areas, we just can not afford to lose more water from our precious limited reservoirs.
 - This may also result in overwatering and harming the plant.

-### ***SOLUTION:***

-Soil moisture decays in a non linear way, there are no fixed proportions that helps us know when will the soil completely dry up after its been irrigated.

 #### Factors leading to this uncertainity:
 - Ambient Temperature: More heat =  more evaporatione